JuliaAttic/QuDirac.jl/docs/d_str.md

 0.4999999999999998
 ```

-Along with multi-line support, this makes it possible to write entire chunks of code this way.
+With multi-line support, one can write entire chunks of code using the above notation.
 Just wrap the code in `d""" ... """`:

 ```
 julia> d"""